chimpdev/age-sentry/README.md

 ## 🖥️ Hosting

-We are hosting Age Sentry bot on our own servers.
-Bot will be online 24/7.
-If you want to host the bot on your own server, you can follow the steps below.
+~~We are hosting Age Sentry bot on our own servers.
+Bot will be online 24/7~~ If you want to host the bot on your own server, you can follow the steps below.

 ### Prerequisites